dominiksalvet/cpurast/README.md

 # CPU Rasterizer

 The cpurast is a software rasterizer written from scratch.
 Basically, it is a very simple and limited imitation of a graphics library (such as OpenGL), yet it performs all graphical computations on the processor.
-This approach is much slower than using a graphics processor, but it is more flexible since it has no additional driver and hardware requirements.
-Furthermore, some concepts such as packing and transferring data to the graphics processor are completely omitted.
-The final use should be easier to understand.
+This approach is much slower than utilizing a graphics processor but more flexible since it has no additional driver and hardware requirements.
+Furthermore, some concepts like packing and transferring data to the graphics processor are entirely omitted.
+Hence, the final use should be straightforward.
 Yet surprisingly, cpurast comes with some advanced [features](#features).

 This project was created during my master's studies.
 I chose this assignment because I wanted to get an idea of what could be inside a real graphics processor so that it supports the functions of graphics libraries.
 When I started, I had just a little experience with computer graphics, so I had to study a lot.
 Feel free to take a look at the [used sources](#used-sources) from which I have gained my knowledge.